 - ½ cup oat flour

-- 1 cup almond milk or soy milk, oat milk
+- 1 cup plant-milk like almond milk, soy milk, oat milk

 - 1 teaspoon vanilla extract